philiplb/CRUDlex/docs/api/SimpleFilesystemFileProcessor.rst

         :type $field: string
         :param $field: the file field in the entity
         :returns: string the constructed path for storing the file of the file field

+    .. php:method:: __construct($basePath = '')

+        Constructor.

+        :type $basePath: string
+        :param $basePath: the base path where all files will be stored into subfolders

     .. php:method:: createFile(Request $request, Entity $entity, $entityName, $field)